Devera LCA/PCF Methodology

 Each material input, process, or energy source is converted to CO2-equivalent (CO2eq) emissions using emission factors from recognized databases.
 To ensure broad coverage and accuracy, Devera uses a multi-source cascade system that selects the most appropriate database depending on the product category:

-The cascade priority depends on the product category: for cosmetics, the INCI database is consulted first; for food products, AGRIBALYSE takes priority; for all other categories, Ecoinvent is the primary source.
+The cascade priority depends on the product category: for cosmetics, the INCI database is consulted first; for food products, AGRIBALYSE takes priority; for all other categories, Ecoinvent is the primary source, followed by Base IMPACTS for specialized materials (textiles, leather, boards).
 When a specific emission factor is not available in the primary database, the system automatically falls back to the next available source, ensuring every material receives a data-backed estimation.

 All databases are periodically updated to incorporate the latest available versions.
 The data vintage for each source is noted alongside the emission factor in the final report, allowing users to assess temporal representativeness.